Zaki-1052/PHIL_10_Notes/PHIL_10_LE_2.md

 			- (and so allow for things that are physically impossible)
 - There are no metaphysically possible worlds where logical or mathematical falsehoods are true.
 	- (A ∧ ¬ A; 1 + 1 = 45)
-		- They are necessarily false.
+		- They are *necessarily false*.

 ### In Action

-- **Modal** notions—necessity, possibility, contingency, etc.—are often understood in terms of possible worlds.
+- **Modal** notions—necessity, possibility, contingency, etc.—are often understood in terms of *possible worlds*.
 - ***Necessity*** Definition:
 	- A proposition is **necessary** (or necessarily true) iff it’s true in every possible world.
 - ***Possibility*** Definition